 - Hover over an existing page in your dashboard and click Edit.

-- Page URL: this is the URL for your page.
+- Page URL: the URL for your page.
 It appears in the URL bar within the browser when visitors navigate to this page.
 You can edit your page URL even after it's been published.

 Click Advanced Options to customized more settings for your page.
 Note that these settings are not required to publish your page.

 - Expire page on a specific date: select the checkbox to schedule your page to expire and redirect on a specific date.